 1/4 cup butter, softened (1/2 stick)

-4 ounces (brick style) cream cheese, softened
+4 ounces (brick style) cream cheese, softened1 large egg

 1 teaspoon vanilla extract